 Why Police Reports Help Resolve Fault Disputes

 A police report can help clear up misunderstandings about who caused the collision.
 Officers document key details like statements, road conditions, and visible damage.
-This gives insurance adjusters an unbiased source to review when deciding fault.
+Police reports often provide an important third-party record that insurers use when evaluating fault.

 Police may record: